keboola/connection-docs/extractors/pingdom/index.md

 {: .image-popup}
 ![Pingdom API registration](/extractors/pingdom/04-pingdom-api-form.png)

-When registration is finished, take note of the Application Key.
+When registration is finished, take note of the Application Key and save it.
 You will need it when creating your extractor configuration in KBC.

 {: .image-popup}
 ![Pingdom API key](/extractors/pingdom/05-pingdom-api-key.png)